Who Is Mark Zuckerberg?

 Based on the buzz of his previous projects, three of his fellow students—Divya Narendra, and twins Cameron and Tyler Winklevoss—sought him out to work on an idea for a social networking site they called Harvard Connection.
 This site was designed to use information from Harvard's student networks in order to create a dating site for the Harvard elite.

-Zuckerberg agreed to help with the project, but soon dropped out to work on his own social networking site with friends Dustin Moskovitz, Chris Hughes and Eduardo Saverin.
+Zuckerberg agreed to help with the project, but soon dropped out to work on his own social networking site, The Facebook.

-After his sophomore year, Zuckerberg dropped out of college to devote himself to Facebook full time, moving the company to Palo Alto, California.
+That year Zuckerberg dropped out of college and moved the company to Palo Alto, California.
 By the end of 2004, Facebook had 1 million users.

 In 2005, Zuckerberg's enterprise received a huge boost from the venture capital firm Accel Partners.
 Accel invested $12.7 million into the network, which at the time was open only to Ivy League students.

 Zuckerberg's company then granted access to other colleges, high school and international schools, pushing the site's membership to more than 5.5 million users by December 2005.
-The site then began attracting the interest of other companies, who wanted to advertise with the popular social hub.
+The site began attracting the interest of other companies that wanted to advertise with the popular social hub.

 Not wanting to sell out, Zuckerberg turned down offers from companies such as Yahoo! and MTV Networks.
 Instead, he focused on expanding the site, opening up his project to outside developers and adding more features.